In December 1993, Kenneth Reams, an 18-year-old black man, sat on trial for capital murder in a shooting he didn’t commit.

 The decision for death can mean many things to many people — retribution, deterrence, justice, consolation for the victim.
 All of these can be supported with some sort of reasonable argument.
 But, at root, execution also amounts to a declaration by the state of the ultimate inability to redeem a human being.
 To kill is to assert utter rottenness.

 Rickard said he would base the death-penalty study commission on similar groups in New Jersey and Maryland, which were created by legislatures and whose staffs include appointees of the states’ governors.
 The committee would study issues that include cost, impact on victims’ families, and racial and geographical bias in the administration of capital punishment.
-Rickard particularly emphasizes the last matter.
-He points out that 25 of Arkansas’s 40 death row inmates are black.
-(15.7 percent of Arkansans are black.)
-He notes that about 40 of Arkansas’s 75 counties brought less than five capital charges from 2002-2006; 13 of these brought none.
-He also stresses that in 2006 there were 174 capital charges brought across the state, but only five men have been added to death row since that time.
+Rickard particularly emphasized the last matter.
+He pointed out that 25 of Arkansas’s 40 death row inmates are black.
+(Just under 16 percent of Arkansans are black.)
+He noted that about 40 of Arkansas’s 75 counties brought less than five capital charges from 2002-2006; 13 of these brought none.
+He also stressed that in 2006 there were 174 capital charges brought across the state, but only five men have been added to death row since that time.
 Is the gap because of prosecutorial zeal, or are juries reluctant to hand down the death sentence?

 The governor is equally cool to the prospect of a moratorium.
 “It’s a very sober responsibility for any governor,” said DeCample of the executive authority to sign death warrants.
 “It is not one that [Beebe] enjoys.
 At the same time, he recognizes that it’s the law of the land, and as such it’s one of the duties that he swore to uphold.
 If the people decide to change the law, the people can change the law.
 That moratorium is not something he’s considering right now.”